zolex/symfony-grpc-server/README.md

 ## Project Structure

-There are three pre-built docker images. `protoc` for generating php code, `server` to run it and optionally `client` to run the example client commands (If you like you can also build them yourself, but it takes some time. check docker-compose.yaml)
+There are three pre-built docker images. `protoc` for generating php code, `server` to run it and optionally `client` to run the example client commands.

-The server's entrypoint is a minimal custom roadrunner binary, created from the sources in `/rr`.

 Protocol Buffer Definitions are located in `/proto`.
 Generated PHP code will go in `/grpc-php` and must not be commited (It's already ignored).

 Roadrunner's gRPC plugin needs to know the proto files for all registered services.
 They are imported via `config/services.proto`.

-Spiral's gRPC PHP server and the gRPC services are automatically registered as symfony services in `config/services.yaml`.

 Roadrunner starts the worker in `bin/worker.php` which uses the symfony kernel to enable all the symfony features and serves spiral's gRPC worker.

+The gRPC clients are registered as symfony services in `config/services.yaml`(A one-liner for all generated clients).
+The clients are configured in the gRPC-bundle's `config/packages/zolex_grpc.yaml`.

 ## Run the examples